GS1 Sunrise 2027 · Field Guide

 Running pilots.
 Choosing one or two SKUs, one filling line, and one retail partner — proving the loop end-to-end at small scale.

-Locking in coating partners.
+Locking in primer partners.
 Securing pre-coated packaging supply now, while capacity is available and pricing is favourable.

 Treating it as upside.
 Using the mandate as the trigger to upgrade traceability, recall capability, and direct-to-consumer data — not just compliance.